Piper Jaffray buying one of Houston's top energy investment banks

-HOUSTON Nov 17 Piper Jaffray Companies said on Tuesday it has agreed to buy one of Houston's most respected energy investment banks, Simmons & Co International, for $91 million in cash and $48 million in stock.
+HOUSTON Piper Jaffray Companies (PJC.N) said on Tuesday it has agreed to buy one of Houston's most respected energy investment banks, Simmons & Co International, for $91 million in cash and $48 million in stock.

 Shares of Piper, which said the deal would give it new revenue streams, fell 3.5 percent to $34.61 as oil plumbed six-year lows of around $40 a barrel.